Manage samples

 The samples are displayed in a tabular overview.
 The following table describes the columns.

 Some of the columns are always present, others are configuration-dependent.
-Likewise, the naming of the columns is configuration-dependent.
+Likewise, the naming of the columns is partly configuration-dependent.

 Column Description